DB

 It is good at handling huge data.
 It returns summary result in short time.

-When we handle big data, sometimes we want to extract or summarise data that meets specific conditions.
+When we handle big data, sometimes we want to extract or summarize data that meets specific conditions.

 Usually we use comparison operator like below.